What does PPM mean, and how is it measured?

 Black and white versus color: which is faster?

-Compare black and white (monochrome) printers to color printers when looking for high ppm capabilities.
+Compare black and white (monochrome) printers to color printers when seeking high print-per-minute (ppm) capabilities.
 There are a few key factors to consider:

-- Speed disparity: Monochrome laser printers generally have higher ppm ratings than color printers.
+- Speed disparity: Monochrome laser printers typically have higher print speeds per minute (ppm) ratings than color printers.
 Color printing requires combining several colors, usually cyan, magenta, yellow, and black.
 This creates a large variety of hues, which takes more time.

 - Application and usage: The choice between black and white or color printing depends on the printer’s intended use.
 A high ppm black and white printer is the best choice for printing text documents, forms, and black and white graphics.
 It is also more cost-effective than other types of printers.

 A high ppm color printer is more suitable for printing marketing materials, presentations, and other items that require vivid colors.
-If you often print such things, this type of printer is the ideal choice. - Print quality: Another factor to consider is print quality.
-Black and white printers can typically achieve higher resolution and sharper text output since they only use black toner or ink.
-Color printers can produce high-quality prints, but the text may be slightly lower due to the color mixing involved.
+If you often print such things, this type of printer is the ideal choice. - Print quality is another factor to consider.
+Black and white printers can typically achieve higher resolution and sharper text output because they use only black toner or ink.
+Color printers can produce high-quality prints, but the text may appear slightly lower in quality due to the color mixing involved.

 - Cost Considerations: Color printing generally incurs higher costs due to the need for multiple color cartridges or toners.
 Color printers often require individual color cartridges, and if one color runs out, it needs to be replaced separately, which can be expensive.
 Black and white printing, on the other hand, involves only a single cartridge or toner, resulting in lower ongoing costs.

-Printers can be categorized into different ppm (pages per minute) categories based on their speed.
+Printers can be categorized into different categories based on their speed, measured in pages per minute (ppm).
 The specific types may vary slightly depending on the source or industry, but here are some standard classifications:

 Personal/Home Printers: